istio/istio.io/README.md

 1. Commit the previous edits to your local git repo and push the **previous release's** branch to GitHub.

-1. Go to the archive.istio.io project on [Netlify](https://netlify.com)

-1. Change the branch that is built from the previous release's branch to the new release branch, in this case release-0.7
+1. In the **archive** branch, rebase the branch to have all changes from the current release.
+In this case, all changes from the release-0.7 branch.

-1. Select the option to trigger an immediate rebuild and redeployment.
+1. Commit the previous edits to your local git repo and push the **archive** branch to GitHub.

-1. Once deployment is done, browse archive.istio.io and make sure everything looks good.
+1. Wait a while (~15 minutes) and browse archive.istio.io to make sure everything looks good.

 ### Creating a patch release